kahlilello/CommoditiesStreamlit/README.md

 - The streamlit will run with a slider.

 #### Files
-- 1_🛢️_Main.py - This has the main site.
+- 1_📈_Main.py - This has the main site.
 - Pages
     - 2_⚜️_Gold.py - This has the Gold Prices
-    -
+    - 3_🛢️_Oil - Has more views of the Brent and Crude Oil prices.